CosmWasm/cw-plus/packages/storage-plus/README.md

 For simple keys, this is just a bit less typing and a bit less gas if you use the same key for many calls.
 However, for composite keys, like `(b"owner", b"spender")` it is **much** less typing.
-And highly recommended anywhere you will use the a composite key even twice:
+And highly recommended anywhere you will use a composite key even twice:

 ```rust
 #[derive(Serialize, Deserialize, PartialEq, Debug, Clone)]